awselliottai/persistent-chat-by-id/README.md

 - Re-open any session by its unique ID and continue chatting
 - Customize the system behavior through a single prompt file

 All chat state is stored locally in a `.chats/` folder at the project root, using simple JSON files.

+This project functions as a sort of minimal buildout example based on the Vercel AI-SDK guidance docs found at https://ai-sdk.dev/docs/ai-sdk-ui/chatbot-message-persistence.

 ---